-The first investment portfolio total return performance objective, weighted 12.5%, compared AHL's non-alternative investment performance to the Barclays US Aggregate Bond Index over a trailing 33-month period.
+The first investment portfolio total return performance objective, weighted at 12.5%, compared AHL'snon-alternative investment performance to the Barclays US Aggregate Bond Index over a trailing 33-month period.
 The second investment portfolio total return performance objective, also weighted at 12.5%, compared AHL's alternative investment performance relative to a 50-50 blended index of the S&P 500 and the BofA Merrill Lynch US High Yield Index over a 33-month period, subject to maintaining a minimum return on alternative investment performance since the inception of AHL.

 The investment portfolio total return performance objectives are assessed based on a prescribed formula.
-For the investment portfolio total return performance objective based on AHL's non-alternative investment performance, the compensation committee compared AHL's results of (0.64)% for the 33-month period ending September 30, 2022 to (1.19)% for the Barclays US Aggregate Bond Index, which pursuant to the formula resulted in payout of 100% of the award for this objective.
-For the investment portfolio total return performance objective based on AHL's alternative investment performance, the compensation committee compared AHL's results of 13.30% for the 33-month period ending September 30, 2022 to 3.35% for the 50-50 blended index described above, which pursuant to the formula resulted in payout of 120% of the award.
+For the investment portfolio total return performance objective based on AHL's non-alternative investment performance, the Compensation Committee compared AHL's results of (2.87)% for the 33-month period ending September 30, 2023 to (5.47)% for the Barclays US Aggregate Bond Index which, pursuant to the formula, resulted in payout of 100% of the award for this objective.
+For the investment portfolio total return performance objective based on AHL's alternative investment performance, the Compensation Committee compared AHL's results of 12.72% for the 33-month period ending September 30, 2023 to 3.95% for the 50-50 blended index described above which, pursuant to the formula, resulted in payout of 120% of the award for this objective.